guntas-13/dotfiles/README.md

 6. **Download Alacritty and/or Ghostty**

-   Visit [Alacritty](https://alacritty.org/) to download and install the latest release for macOS.<br>
-   Visit [Ghostty](https://ghostty.org/) to download and install the latest release for macOS.
+   Visit [Alacritty](https://alacritty.org/) and/or [Ghostty](https://ghostty.org/) to download and install the latest release for macOS.

    ```bash
     brew install --cask alacritty ghostty